 - Lemon: If you don't have any lemons on hand, replace them with limes.

-- Turmeric: While fresh turmeric is best, turmeric powder will work in a pinch.
-Use โ -teaspoon turmeric powder for every 1-inch piece of root.
+- Turmeric: Packed with curcumin - the compound that gives the anti-inflammatory benefits.
+While fresh turmeric is best, turmeric powder will work in a pinch.
+Use ⅓-teaspoon turmeric powder for every 1-inch piece of root.

 - Ginger: Similarly, you can use ground ginger instead of fresh ginger.
-Use ยผ-teaspoon ground ginger per 1-inch piece of fresh ginger.
+Use ¼-teaspoon ground ginger per 1-inch piece of fresh ginger.

 It's super quick and easy to whip up one of these ginger turmeric wellness shots whenever needed!
 Just follow my tips and tricks for the best results.